 Both set out to find the best coach for this team, and with Mr. Ford’s blessing and endorsement, did so when the team hired Jim Schwartz, who had served as defensive coordinator for many successful Tennessee Titans teams, as the Lions’ new head coach.
 The 2009 season also marked the first time in franchise history that the team began the season with a new general manager, new team president and new head coach.

-In just three years, with the vision Mr. Ford set forth, those changes are paying dividends in many ways.
+With the vision Mr. Ford set forth, those changes are paying dividends in many ways.
 In 2011, the Lions returned to the playoffs for the first time since 1999, and they won 10 games for only the eighth time in franchise history and first since 1995.
 In fact, only two teams in Lions’ history have won more than 10 regular-season games (12 in 1991 and 11 in 1962).

-Last season, Schwartz joined Buddy Parker (1951-53) as the only coaches in team history to improve the team’s record in each of their first three seasons leading the Lions.
+That season, Schwartz joined Buddy Parker (1951-53) as the only coaches in team history to improve the team’s record in each of their first three seasons leading the Lions.

 On the football side, Mayhew has re-vamped the team’s player personnel and football operations in numerous ways and those efforts have resulted in successful drafts.
 In that time, Mayhew and the front office have worked diligently to improve the team’s roster utilizing every resource from free agency and trades to the League’s waiver wire.

 Mayhew has worked alongside Schwartz to find players based on their shared philosophy on the types of skills that are necessary to win in the NFL.
-To guide those players on the field, Schwartz has built a coaching staff that is working to maximize those talents and produce game strategies to complement the players’ abilities.
+To guide those players on the field, Schwartz has built a coaching staff that works to maximize those talents and produce game strategies to complement the players’ abilities.
 For Schwartz, he leads with the philosophy that consistency with the coaching staff and the team schemes provides a competitive edge in the team’s development.

 On the business side, Lewand continues to forge ahead with a strategic approach to make sure every element off the field impacts the team on the field.
 Whether it is through revenue streams generated at Ford Field, effective management of player contracts, improvement of the club’s financial processes or building stronger relationships with fans and business partners, Lewand ensures that Mr. Ford’s vision to become one of the best franchises in professional sports is being realized.